DoughOps vs. Pen & Paper

 When Pen & Paper Still Works

-We're not going to pretend that every donut shop needs software.
+We're not going to pretend that every bakery needs software.
 Pen and paper can work just fine if:

 - You make 2-3 products and your daily quantities rarely change—a simple whiteboard can handle that perfectly